Navigating Workers’ Compensation

-- Collect Evidence: If it’s safe to do so, document the scene.
-Take photos or videos of the aftermath, and take down the contact information of any witnesses.
+- If it’s safe to do so, document the scene.
+Take photos or videos and write down the contact information for any witnesses.
+Get documentation of your injury from your doctor, and keep records of any correspondence with your medical team, employer, insurance company, and the Workers’ Compensation Board.

 - Orthopedic injuries such as bone fractures